munificent/magpie/doc/site/markdown/language/flow-control.markdown

     for item = collection do
         // here 'item' is the item and 'i' is its index end

+    // iterate through the first N items in a collection for i = 1 to(n)
+    for item = collection do print(item)

+    // iterate through a collection until an item is found var found = nothing
+    while found == nothing
+    for item = collection do
+        if test(item) then found = item
+    end

 #### Exiting Early